Heiner Road Railway Overpass: History

 The Heiner Road railway overpass was probably constructed in 1864 over the Main Line railway that connected the government wharf on the Bremer River with the North Ipswich railway workshop site.
 It consists of a modern bridge over substantial stone abutments that are a rare survivor of the earliest railway infrastructure in Queensland and evidence for the way in which the railway network was established.

-A reliable transport network was essential to allow the development of the colony of Queensland and the transport of settlers, goods and raw materials.
+A reliable transport network was essential to allow the development of the colony of Queensland and the transport of settlers, goods, and raw materials.
 It is very rare for a first railway to start from a provincial town, rather than the capital and the fact that it did reflects the early history of European settlement.

 The first settlement in Moreton Bay had been a penal colony, established in 1824.
-By 1842, the colony had closed and the area was thrown open for free settlement, though two years before this, squatters had arrived on the Darling Downs and had moved sheep, wool and supplies overland to Sydney, rather than to Brisbane, as it was then was closed to civilian traffic.
+By 1842, the colony had closed and the area was thrown open for free settlement, though two years before this, squatters had arrived on the Darling Downs and had moved sheep, wool and supplies overland to Sydney, rather than to Brisbane, as it was then closed to civilian traffic.

 Ipswich, at first called Limestone, was first used by the penal colony as a source of lime for building.
 Being on a navigable river, the Bremer, when free settlement began, it soon developed into a thriving trading centre.
 By 1843, the Moreton Bay region was represented in the New South Wales Parliament and questions concerning the development of the area raised the importance of transport.
 In 1856, a route from the Darling Downs to Brisbane through Ipswich was surveyed.
 Planning continued, but in 1859, the long sought separation of Queensland from New South Wales was proclaimed.
-Elections for the Queensland Legislative Assembly were held in 1860 and a Select Committee appointed to look into transport.
+Elections for the Queensland Legislative Assembly were held in 1860 and a Select Committee was appointed to look into transport.
 By 1845 the Bremer had a regular river trade but could not take large vessels.
 Bridges and roads were few and subject to the vagaries of the weather.
 At the time however, the provision of a rail system was normally considered the province of private enterprise.